syepes/network_exporter/README.md

 **Note:** domains are resolved (regularly) to their corresponding A and AAAA records (IPv4 and IPv6).
 By default, `ping_exporter` uses the system resolver to translate domain names to IP addresses.
+You can alos override the DNS resolver address by specifying the `conf.nameserver` configuration setting.

 ## Grafana